 Usually, banks insist the guarantor and co-owner take independent legal advice before giving the secured guarantee.
 This reduces a co-owner’s ability to challenge the guarantee’s enforceability, by arguing undue influence or misrepresentation.

 A personal guarantee combined with security over assets in a single document is called a ‘third party charge’.
-Under this agreement the director’s liability is usually unlimited.
+Under this agreement the guarantor’s liability is usually unlimited.